mdp-toolkit/mdp-docs/source/tutorial/iterables.rst

-A convenient implementation of the iterator protocol is provided by generators: see `this article <http://linuxgazette.net/100/pramode.html>`__ for an introduction, and the official :pep:`255` for a complete description.
+A convenient implementation of the iterator protocol is provided by generators: see `this article <http://linuxgazette.net/100/pramode.html>`__ for an introduction, and the official `PEP 255 <http://www.python.org/dev/peps/pep-0255/>`_ for a complete description.

 Let us define two bogus node classes to be used as examples of nodes